Archive product

 Tea Caddy Regency Tortoise box decorated with mother-of-pearl floral inlays, silver threads, and internal profiles in ivory color.

-An antique box with an English lid covered with tortoiseshell, the interior divided into two mahogany compartments, also with tortoiseshell lids and ivory-colored sockets.
-This elegant tortoiseshell piqué box, a technique used for material processing, features a slightly rounded front, richly inlaid with floral elements made of engraved mother-of-pearl and silver threads, with minimal imperfections.
+An antique box with an English lid covered with tortoiseshell, interior divided into two mahogany compartments, also with tortoiseshell lids and ivory-colored sockets.
+This elegant tortoiseshell piqué box, a technique used for material processing, features a slightly rounded front, richly inlaid with floral elements made of engraved mother-of-pearl and silver threads, with minimal flaws.

 The internal edges are ivory-colored.
 The lid has two slanted flaps and is lined inside with red velvet.
 The box is of English origin, from the Regency period, circa 1820.